Artificial Turf

 Who Runs Sacramento Turf Rebate Programs?

 There isn't one Sacramento turf rebate — there are several, each operated by a different water agency depending on where you live.
 Your eligibility and rebate amount depend on which agency provides your water service.
-The main ones:

 • City of Sacramento Department of Utilities — Serves most of the City of Sacramento